jlpteaching/ECS154B/syllabus/syllabus.md

 Any ideas that are not specifically yours or generally known (e.g., caches hold data) should have a citation.
 When in doubt, cite.

+You may not, under any circumstances, post the code you write publicly.
+This means you *cannot create public forks* of the template code repository.
+If we find any of the class's code beyond the template files distributed, we will report this violation to SJA.

 Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.
 This can result in a 0 on the assignment or an F in the class.